ROCm/AMDMIGraphX/doc/src/overview.rst

 The ``add_literal`` will add an instruction to the program to store a literal number.
 The ``instruction_ref`` is a reference to the instruction in the program, which can be used to compose the output of the instruction with another instruction.

 After creating the literals, we then create the instruction to add the numbers together.
-This is done by using the ``add{}`` operations class along with the ``instruction_ref`` for the input arguments of the instruction.
+This is done by using the ``add{}`` operation class along with the ``instruction_ref`` for the input arguments of the instruction.

 Finally, we can run this ``program`` by compiling it for the cpu and then running it with ``eval``::